Allambie Heights

 Allambie Heights is a suburb of Northern Sydney, in the state of New South Wales, Australia 17.5 kilometres north-east of the Sydney central business district in the local government area of Northern Beaches Council.
 It is part of the Northern Beaches region.

 History

 Allambie is an Aboriginal word that means "peaceful place".
 An estate by that name was subdivided and auctioned in 1918.
 It is likely that a "goat track" that roughly follows the existing Allambie Road today was used by the Aboriginal people to access the ocean beaches at nearby Manly.
 The suburb was developed in the late 1940s and early 1950s.
 Allambie Heights Post Office opened on 1 February 1961.

 Many of the streets in Allambie Heights are named after notable battles (particularly where Australian Troops served), and prominent allied political leaders of World War II.
-These include Moresby Place, Owen Stanley Avenue, Wewak Place, Kirra Road, Libya Crescent, Derna Crescent, Tobruk Avenue, Tia-Drew Parade, Anzio Avenue, Roosevelt Avenue and Churchill Crescent.
+These include Moresby Place, Owen Stanley Avenue, Wewak Place, Kirra Road, Libya Crescent, Derna Crescent, Tobruk Avenue, Anzio Avenue, Roosevelt Avenue and Churchill Crescent.
 Darmour Ave is probably named after the Battle of Damour and simply a misspelling.

-Heritage listings

-Allambie Heights has a number of heritage-listed sites, including: